ahoymarcus/nextjs-myjs-tech-blog/articles/dev-ops-architecture-2022-02-14.md

 - Small changes are easy to integrate into large codebases.
 - More comfortable for other team members to see what you have been working.
 - Fewer integration issues allowing rapid code delivery.
-- Bufs are identified early, making them easy to fix, resulting in less debugging work.
+- Bugs are identified early, making them easy to fix, resulting in less debugging work.

 #### Continous Delivery Pipeline (CD)